Daesh is using the pandemic to repurpose its school curriculum for online users

 The second set of themes was identified with “Enemies of ISIS and Fighting Enemies with Violence” and sought to build hostility to the external.
 Fighting the enemy is the dominant focus.
 Graphic depictions of conflict are incessant and Islamic history is portrayed in those terms.

-All this points to the fact that ISIS is repurposing the school curriculum that it first began to flesh out when it held a swathe of territory in Iraq and Syria.
+All this points to the fact that Daesh is repurposing the school curriculum that it first began to flesh out when it held a swathe of territory in Iraq and Syria.